SofyaGrace/Mini-Project/README.md

 # Mini-Project
 Image Classification

+The aim of this mini project was to test object-based land cover classificaion schemes using python, semi automating the process.

+Packages used were added to the g420 environment.

+An orthophoto of the Wellington harbour was downloaded from LINZ (30cm pixel resolution) for classification.

+A training data shape file for the image was created using QGIS with 5 classes assigned (water, grass, vegetation, concrete, buildings).

+Three different classification schemes were used to segment the image.
+These include Slic, Quickshift, and Felzenszwalb.

-classified an image taken from wellington harbour somewhere by separating he image into segments assigned segments to one of 5 classes from supplied training data (water, grass, vegetation, concrete, buildings) used three different classification schemes to segment the image The aim of this mini project was to test classificaion schemes created code to semi automate this process training data had to be supplied we created a new g420 environment with new packages
+assigned segments to one of 5 classes from supplied training data (water, grass, vegetation, concrete, buildings) used three different classification schemes to segment the image